SeemranSethi/Sorting_Algorithms/README.md

 # Sorting_Algortihms
-Here are some of the commonly used Sorting Algorithms.
+Sorting is the most basic necessity of Data Structure and Algorithms.

+##*Most Commonly Used Sorting Algorithms*
+###1.